We practice what we preach

 In order to answer why that is the case, I need to cover some basics like entropy, complexity and real attack calculations as well as forms of attacks.

-ℹ️ But for those who want the TLDR:
+ℹ️ But for those who want the TL;DR

 Longer passwords have higher entropy, which makes them mathematically more secure.